Get your free personal and business credit scores to find out.

 As a retailer, you may be presented with a resale certificate from a customer who intends to resell your products.
 You are responsible for deciding if you do or don’t want to accept the resale certificate.

-Keep in mind that if the resale certificate ends up being expired or false, you will be on the hook for paying the sales tax, so if you decide to accept resale certificates, you should definitely learn how to verify those certificates in each state.
+Keep in mind that if the resale certificate ends up being expired or false, you will be on the hook for paying the sales tax, so if you decide to accept resale certificates, you should definitely perform some sort of resale certification verification, which will be different for each state.
 You’ll also want to keep the resale certificates on file in case there are any issues or in the event of a sales tax audit.